Anyvoc — FAQ

 Can I learn multiple languages in parallel?

 Yes — but it's a Pro feature.
-In Free mode you can switch learning languages at any time, but you only keep the vocabulary of the most recently active language.
+On Basic you can switch learning languages at any time, but you only keep the vocabulary of the most recently active language.
 Pro subscribers hold vocabulary and learning history in any number of languages simultaneously.

 What happens if I cancel Pro and have vocabulary in multiple languages?

 On cancellation a dialog appears in which you pick one language to keep.
 Vocabulary and content of all other languages are deleted.
-This is not reversible — create a backup first via Settings → Create / Restore Backup → Create backup while you're still Pro if you want to keep the other languages.
-The backup feature is Pro-only, so it's not available after cancellation.
+This is not reversible — create a backup first via Settings → Create / Restore Backup → Create backup while you're still Pro if you want to keep the other languages in a file you can restore later.
+After cancellation, backup & restore remain available on Basic, but a single export then only contains the one language you kept.

 I'm only learning one language — does Pro give me anything?